The 20 Best Major Depression Doctors in Canada

 Verdun, CA

-Gustavo Turecki practices in Verdun, Canada.
+Gustavo Turecki practices practicing medicine in Verdun, Canada.
 Mr. Turecki is rated as an Elite expert by MediFind in the treatment of Major Depression.
-His top areas of expertise are Major Depression, Bipolar Disorder (BPD), Schizophrenia, and Lesch-Nyhan Syndrome.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Major Depression, Bipolar Disorder (BPD), Schizophrenia, and Lesch-Nyhan Syndrome.

 Learn about our expert tiers